ayahlumaoyiya48-maker/st10450397_WEDE5020_Part-3/README.md

 ## Project Overview
 A fully responsive e-commerce website for Slime Apparel, a premium Johannesburg streetwear brand.
 Built with modern web technologies and best practices.
+This was inspired by the bash style and functionality.

 ## Student Information
 - **Student Name**: Ayahluma Oyiya